learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

-"for each" character in the `slytherin` collection (or "`Array`"), we would like the `harry_potter` object to invoke its `expelliarmus` method on the wizard or witch who is passed in as an _argument_
+"for each" character in the `slytherin` collection (or "`Array`"), we would like the `harry_potter` object to invoke its `expelliarmus` method on the wizard or witch who is passed in as an argument:

 ```javascript
 for (let i = 0; i < slytherins.count; i = i + 1) {